 We regret we are not able to assist you any further with this matter.

-In other words, go after your travel agent for the money.
-He didn’t pay his bills.
+In other words, your travel agent doesn’t pay his bills — go after him.

 Harris insists he did pay his bills, and has been trying to reach someone at Best Western to settle the matter.
 He even wrote a funny (though not funny in a “ha ha” way) post on LinkedIn that explains the steps he took to fix this.